Fort Worth Domestic Violence Lawyer

 - Aggravated domestic assault – using a deadly weapon to commit assault against any relative, romantic partner, or household member

 - Violating a protective order – intentionally or knowingly violated the terms of an order of protection, which could include contacting an alleged victim after a judge grants the order

 - Stalking – knowingly and repeatedly engaging in conduct that a relative, romantic partner, or household member finds imminently threatening

 The severity of these domestic violence charges can range from a Class C misdemeanor to a first-degree felony depending on the circumstances, and the potential penalties upon conviction can be as minor as a monetary fine or as major as life in prison Some of these offenses, such as domestic assault, are typically misdemeanors, while others are more often felony charges.
 The exact circumstances of any case will determine whether the charge is a misdemeanor or a more serious felony.

 There are several common legal defenses employed in domestic violence cases.
 Depending on the situation, a Fort Worth domestic violence attorney could argue that the defendant did not intentionally cause or attempt to cause harm to a family or household member.
 Domestic assault charges usually require the defendant to act intentionally or knowingly.
 Self-defense or defense of another may also be defenses in domestic violence cases.

 If the defendant did not intend to cause harm or did not reasonably recognize the potential harm their actions could cause, their actions may not meet the legal definition of domestic assault.
-An experienced domestic violence lawyer Fort Worth could craft a legal defense tailored to their client’s situation based on
+An experienced domestic violence lawyer in Fort Worth could craft a legal defense tailored to their client’s situation based on

 If you are facing domestic or family violence charges in Fort Worth, do not delay in contacting an experienced defense attorney.
 Seeking out practiced legal assistance may be your best chance at avoiding the potential penalties you could face if convicted.
 Call a local attorney today to schedule a consultation.